The impact of gas accretion and AGN feedback on the scatter of the mass-metallicity relation: Sample and measurements

 \subsection{Gas masses}

 Despite significant progress in the past decade, cold atomic and molecular gas masses from direct HI and/or CO observations are to this day not available for very large and complete samples such as those that can be assembled from optical samples like SDSS \citep[see review by][]{saintonge22}.
-Here we therefore make use of the molecular gas masses (\mh) derived by \citet{scholte23} using optical emission lines and photoionisation modeling.
-The scatter in gas mass measurements obtained through optical emission lines is large compared to other more direct methods at $\sim0.3$~dex for global observations, however, the sample size for which gas mass measurements can be derived is unrivalled.
+Here, we therefore make use of an additional SDSS dataset that includes molecular gas masses (\mh) derived using optical emission lines and photoionisation modeling \citep{scholte23}.
+The uncertainly on individual cold gas mass measurements obtained through optical emission lines at $\sim0.25$~dex is large compared to other more direct methods, however, the sample size for which gas mass measurements can be derived with this technique is orders of magnitude larger.
 The principle is that the optical lines encode information about the dust contents of the galaxies, which can be turned into a gas mass estimate \citep{brinchmann13, concas19, yesuf19, piotrowska20}.
 We refer the reader to \citet{scholte23} for details of the method, but in short, the gas masses are derived from the attenuation of the Hydrogen Balmer lines, in combination with metallicity estimates to constrain the dust-to-gas ratio.
 Calibration is done against the xCOLD GASS galaxies with CO-based \mh\ measurements \citep{saintonge17}.
 To allow for comparison with the results of \citet{brown18} in Fig. \ref{fig:gassmass_comparison} and Sec. \ref{sec:MZRscatter}, we infer \mhi\ values from these \mh\ estimates using the relation between \mh$/$\mhi\ and \mstar\ from \citet{catinella18}.
+It should be noted that the dataset used in Fig. \ref{fig:gassmass_comparison} and Sec. \ref{sec:MZRscatter} is slightly different from the dataset mentioned previously and used throughout the rest of the work.
+The \citet{scholte23} dataset does not include cuts in $\alpha_{\rm J2000}$ and $\delta_{\rm J2000}$, but does come with a redshift cut of $0.027<z<0.055$ (compared to $0.020<z<0.055$ used in the rest of this study), explaining the very small differences in the MZRs shown in Figures \ref{fig:gassmass_comparison} and \ref{fig:SF_corr}.